ZeFish/Standard/src/componenet.md

  * and how they got there.
 Home → Products → Laptops → MacBook Pro.
 It's not
  * just navigation—it's spatial orientation.
  *
  * The power of breadcrumbs lies in their simplicity.
-They're compact, take
+They're tight, take
  * minimal space, never get in the way, yet provide crucial context.
 Lost in
  * a documentation site?
 Breadcrumbs show you're in Docs → CSS → Typography.
  * Want to go up one level?
 Click "CSS."
 It's spatial reasoning made visual.